LF-RoGu/Java-Hometasks/HomeTask/HomeTask1/README.md

 > [!Note]
-> Javac is used to compile the .java file and any other files in the folder (this can be other existing classes that are necessary for the program to run)
+> To run each of the problems one must access to each of the folders and run the sequence mention for each problem.
 >
+> **JAVAC** is used to compile the .java file and any other files in the folder (this can be other existing classes that are necessary for the program to run)
+>
-> Java is used execute *run* the actual program.
+> **JAVA** is used execute *run* the actual program.